signal18/replication-manager/README.md

   - [x] Switch other slaves and old master to be slaves of the new master
   - [x] Set slave read-only

-__replication-manager__ is commonly used as an arbitrator and drive a proxy that routes the database traffic to the leader database node (aka the MASTER).
+__replication-manager__ is commonly used as an arbitrator with a proxy that routes the database traffic to the leader database node (aka the MASTER).
 We can advise usage of:

-- A layer 7 proxy as MariaDB MaxScale that can transparently follow a newly elected topology
+  - [x] Layer 7 proxy as MariaDB MaxScale that can transparently follow a newly elected topology
-- With monitor-less proxies, __replication-manager__ can call scripts that set and reload the new configuration of the leader route.
+  - [x]  With monitor-less proxies, __replication-manager__ can call scripts that set and reload the new configuration of the leader route.
 A common scenario is an VRRP Active Passive HAProxy sharing configuration via a network disk with the __replication-manager__ scripts
-- Using __replication-manager__ as an API component of a group communication cluster.
+  - [x]  Using __replication-manager__ as an API component of a group communication cluster.
 MRM can be called as a Pacemaker resource that moves alongside a VIP, the monitoring of the cluster is in this case already in charge of the GCC.

 ## Why using